-3 UNDERGROUND CONDUIT
+5. UNDERGROUND CONDUIT

 Install underground conduit at locations shown in the Plans.
-Comply with Sections 1098-4 and 1715 of the Standard Specifications
+Comply with Section 1715 of the Standard Specifications.

-Furnish underground PVC and HDPE conduit as shown in the Plans.
-All vertical conduits (entrance to electrical service and equipment disconnect and pole mounted cabinet) must be rigid galvanized steel.
+Furnish underground PVC and/or HDPE as shown in the Plans.
+All vertical conduits (entrance to electrical service and pole mounted cabinet must be rigid galvanized steel.

-Install underground conduit in compliance with all requirements of Section 1715-3 of the Standard Specifications.
+Comply with 1715-3 of the Standard Specifications.
 Use adapters and rigid galvanized steel sweeping elbows to transition from PVC conduit to rigid conduit.

-Unpaved Trenching (1) (1.25") will be measured horizontal linear feet of trenching for underground conduit installation of each type furnished, installed, and accepted.
+Unpaved Trenching (qty) (size) will be measured horizontal linear feet of trenching for underground conduit installation of each type furnished, installed, and accepted.
 Measurement will be along the approximate centerline of the conduit system.
 Payment will be in linear feet.